pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

 - When using the `row submit` command, you can run utilize flags to control the how the jobs are submitted.

 - `Warning`, the user should always confirm the job submission to the HPC is working properly before submitting jobs using the `--dry-run` flag.
-This may involve programming the correct items in the custom submission script (i.e., the `workflow.toml` file) as needed to make it work for their unique setup.
+This may involve programming the correct items in the custom submission script or the python execution file (i.e., the `workflow.toml` or `actions.py` file) as needed to make it work for their unique setup.